≡ Menu

 Back To Table Of Contents

-Profit Margin In Data Center, Client, Gaming, And Embedded Segments
+Profit Margin in Data Center, Client, Gaming, and Embedded Segments

 AMD’s margin by segment is evaluated based on the operating profit margin of each segment, as depicted in the chart above.
 The definitions of AMD’s segments are available here: data center, client, gaming, and embedded.